aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

 Eastern and Central Europe, Latin America and East Asia, face issues with the expense of importing kit from abroad, and the lack of a "skating culture".
 Many countries, from the USA, through Australia and indeed most of Europe, face issues with inequality and inclusion on "racial" and other demographic grounds.
 Almost every league has had, or will have, recruitment issues at some point in its existence.

+We'd like to encourage the community to continue to talk to itself, worldwide, and share problems, and solutions, with leagues far apart, as well as close together.

 ----